VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ![Custom classes](images/custom_classes.png)

 The GM can add custom class names from the settings menu.
+Do so by clicking the + symbol in the class list on the settings page.

 Use this if your game has a homebrew class, a sheet class name that is not part of the default class list, or a subclass that should have its own spell mule assignments.